iamKarthikBK/chromite/docs/source/licensing.rst

 Licensing and Support
 #####################

-The IP modules and its components mentioned in this document are provided at no cost and available under an Apache License, Version 2.0.
+The processor and its components mentioned in this document are available under BSD-3 clause license.

+Please refer to the LICENSE.* files in the `repository
+<https://gitlab.com/incoresemi/core-generators/chromite>`_ for details on licensing terms.

 For more information about support, customization and other IP developments please write to info@incoresemi.com.